minucas/bigcont/zookeeper/README.md

 ## Zookeeper in Containers (Docker)

 A simple Docker container running Apache Zookeeper is quite simple.
+The following information is relative to the folder **apache**.

 ``````
 $ docker build -f Dockerfile.single -t bigcontainer/zookeeper .